 Bacteria cause odors.
-To remove the bacteria, it is essential to clean your bag inside and outside.
+To remove the bacteria, cleaning your bag inside and outside is essential.

-- Check the lining and exterior of your leather bag to ensure that your cleaning products are right for the materials used on your bag.
+- Check the lining and exterior of your leather bag to ensure that your cleaning products are suitable for the materials used in your bag.

 - Thoroughly clean the lining.

-- Clean all the pockets as well to clear out the bacteria that causes the smell.
+- Clean all the pockets to clear out the bacteria that cause the smell.

-- Clean the handles and any areas where oils may have been absorbed as they can cause odors too.
+- Clean the handles and areas where oils may have been absorbed, as they can also cause odors.
 Once your bag is thoroughly cleaned, finish with protection cream for leathers.

 Storing Your Leather Bags

 It is essential to use your bags properly when you're not using them.
 Our blog, "Ways to protect and store your designer bags, will guide you on properly storing your bags to keep them in excellent condition all the time.

 - Avoid handling your leather bag with dirty hands or with lotions or creams.